 Bone Marrow Biopsy

 A bone marrow biopsy is usually performed from the back of the iliac bone (pelvis).
-Usually some liquid marrow is drawn out by syringe (aspirate), then a core of bone is taken (trephine) so that the marrow can be examined under the microscope by a haematologist.
+Usually, some liquid marrow is drawn out by a syringe (aspirate), and then a core of bone is taken (trephine) so that the marrow can be examined under the microscope by a haematologist.
 In suspected ITP, the reason for the biopsy is to make sure that there is no other cause (diagnosis) for low platelets.
 In most people with ITP a bone marrow biopsy is not needed.